thihanmoekyaw/thihanmoekyaw_old.github.io/_tabs/about.md

 ## Projects & Research Experiences

 At the University of Illinois at Urbana-Champaign, I worked on a project for Terrorist Network Detection.
 I collaborated with other team members to create a machine learning model using Python to classify and analyze potential networks between terrorist organizations using over 18,000 terrorist events.
-In UIC, I collaborated with Fermilab for a computer vision and robotic project.
+In UIC, I worked with fermilab to build a proof-of-concept robot for the maintainance of the [NuMI system](https://en.wikipedia.org/wiki/NuMI) using deep lerning for machine vision.

 ## Connecting with me
 If you'd like to connect, feel free to reach out via LinkedIn!